MariwanJ/Design456/README.md

 ### Notes

-- Caution: at this stage, Undo-Redo is not functioning at all.
-Please be aware of this.
-It's recommended to work on a copy of your object.
+- Caution: It's recommended to work on a copy of your object even if Undo is functional now.
 If you find out it works on your test object, then apply it to your original object.
 - There might be other issues, as I am the sole developer on this project, it is difficult to do all the work quickly.
 I have in my plan to test all these functions in quite depth.
 But at the moment, I wish to implement them and learn how I can do them.
 I am still in the beginning of the learning process.
 - Use Face to extract a face from a side.
 - You cannot use `Extrude` to Extrude a side.
 Instead use the other function `Copy-Face-Extrude` or `loft-on-direction`